Brobin/data-modeling/readme.md

 ### Querying the B+ trees

 Once the trees have been built, we can run the same queries against them to see the decrease in processing time due to the indexing of the files.
-To run a query, simply type in the following command replacing `{x}` withw the corresponding query number seen above.
+To run a query, simply type in the following command replacing `{x}` with the corresponding query number seen above.
 Once again, the result of the query and the time that it took will be printed out.

 `python program.py tree-query {x}`